jeka-dev/jeka/dev.jeka.core/src/main/java/dev/jeka/core/tool/builtins/base/README_PLUGIN.md

 - `org.example` package: Rename this to fit your needs.
 It will contain the extension's production code.
 - `_dev.samples` package: This can store test code for your extension development.

-For adding dependencies, utilize the `@JkInjectClasspath` annotation.
+For adding dependencies, utilize the `@JkDep` annotation.
 Any annotations declared under the `_dev` package will not be included in the transitive dependencies of your final extension.

 ## Versioning Your Extension